-Indigenous Education resources are allocated to schools based on the number of their self-identified First Nations, Métis and Inuit students (SIRS codes 330, 331, 332, 333 and 334) for totals of more than 10.
-The allocation rate per student has been increased accordingly to allow for the provision of significant resources based on critical mass.
+Indigenous Education resources are allocated to schools based on the number of their self-identified First Nations, Métis and Inuit students (Student Information System SIS codes 330, 331, 332, 333 and 334) for totals of more than 10.
 This incremental funding is provided as an enhancement to the basic allocation to support the personalization of learning and advance the Indigenous Learning Strategy and the Three Year Education Plan.
-In accordance with the Indigenous Learning Strategy, 2017-18 will be the final year of this per-student allocation.